dereneaton/ipyrad/docs/parameters.rst

 Maximum number of SNPs allowed in a final locus.
 This can remove potential effects of poor alignments in repetitive regions in a final data set by excluding loci with more than N snps.
-The default is very high (100).
+The default is 20, 20.
 Setting lower values is likely only helpful for extra filtering of very messy data sets.
 For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.